UPL123/turbochess-rs/README.md

 println!("New FEN: {}", pos.fen());
 ```

-There is also a built in binary to run tests with TurboChess, such as perft, divide, complete perft and list.

 ## Contribute to TurboChess

-Actually, TurboChess probably has performance issues that can be fixed to be faster.
-There may be error in the code that can be fixed.
+Actually, TurboChess probably has performance issues and errors that can be fixed to be faster and accurate.
 If you find some of these errors, please raise an issue.
+Thanks!